 Is WFG an Illegal Pyramid Scam

 Even though MLMs such as WFG closely resemble pyramid schemes, they are not illegal.
 To the best of our understanding, the reason dates back to a case of Amway vs FTC 1979.
 It was settled that Amway was not a pyramid scheme because of the wording in their agreements.
-Basically they tell people not to focus on recruiting.
+This does not mean that MLMs don’t operate like pyramid schemes, it just means that they have rules against it.
+Whether or not they enforce these rules is questionable.

 Should I Join World Financial Group?